War Stories with Kotter, Part 5: Create a Sense of Urgency

 In order to agree the opportunity we were working towards, we needed to align on a specific sense of what our problem was.

-I firstly developed a change management approach and ensure I achieved senior stakeholder agreement on it - in this case I ensured I got written endorsements from leadership.
-I then planned out the four year program of work in broad strokes, including distilling a large program document library of various consulting opinions into an induction resource for staff and Program stakeholders.
-This had the benefit of highlighting the focus areas in the opinions we had procured, and enabling the team to align on what we had agreed with senior stakeholders were the guiding materials.
+I firstly developed a change management approach and ensured I achieved senior stakeholder agreement on it—in this case, I ensured I received written endorsements from leadership.
+I then planned out the four-year program of work in broad strokes, including distilling a large program document library of various consulting opinions into an induction resource for staff and program stakeholders.
+This highlighted the focus areas in the opinions we had procured and enabled the team to align on what we had agreed with senior stakeholders were the guiding materials.

 The change team then ran a series of workshops to establish shared delivery values and an aligned technology strategy.
-We designed detailed scenarios that illustrated the problem we'd agreed we were solving, and we conducted walk throughs of root cause, and gathered data that demonstrated that the front line experience of the problem was also aligned to the senior stakeholder vision for the solution.
-These workshops later provided solid use case information - providing another aligned throughline to inform solution design.
+We designed detailed scenarios that illustrated the problem we'd agreed we were solving, conducted walkthroughs of the root cause, and gathered data that demonstrated the frontline experience of the problem also aligned with the senior stakeholder vision for the solution.
+These workshops later provided solid use case information, establishing another aligned throughline to inform solution design.

 Conclusion on Kotter's Step: Create a Sense of Urgency

 Just as Kotter's Emperor penguins seem to have done, the work in this change management assignment established an alignment on what the sense of urgency was all about.
-It resolved the 'general sense' into a specific opportunity and allowed people to collaborate on the problem and solution.
-It enabled the stakeholders and team to become inspired by the opportunities in the technology to build a future that eliminated the problem.
+It resolved the 'general sense' into a specific opportunity, allowing people to collaborate on the problem and solution.
+It enabled the stakeholders and team to become inspired by the technology's opportunities to build a future that eliminated the problem.

 This alignment across the key workstreams, the inter-agency stakeholders, the delivery team, the frontline experience and the sponsors was important to have in place prior to a significant government spend.